Novembar: Nationwide breakthrough and popularity (1992–2017)

-Reformation (2005–present)

-In 2005, the band reunited, consisting of Goran Kostić (bass guitar, vocals), Aleksandar Đokić (guitar), Bojan Ranđelović (guitar), and Milan Vidaković (drums), having their first performance since the reformation at the Nisomnija festival held at the Niš Fortress.
-In 2006, the band appeared on the Pankrti tribute album Pankrti 06 with the cover version of the song "Kdo so ti ljudje" ("Who Are These People"), originally released on Pankrti 1983 album Svoboda '82 (Freedom '82).
-The song, with the previously released cover versions of "O, O, O...", "Baby, baby", and "Mjesto pod Suncem" appeared on the cover album Radulizam (Radulism, named after the Atheist Rap member Vladimir Radusinović "Radule"), released in 2008 by Studentski kulturni centar Novi Sad.
-The album also featured cover versions of songs by Petar i Zli Vuci, Termiti, La Strada, Azra and KBO!.
-Originally intending to include the cover version of Prljavo Kazalište song "Neka te ništa ne brine" ("May Nothing Make You Worry"), the band did not get the approval to release it, so the track was left out of the release.
+In 2005, the band continued their activity after a hiatus, in the lineup consisting of Goran Kostić (bass guitar, vocals), Aleksandar Đokić (guitar), Bojan Ranđelović (guitar), and Milan Vidaković (drums), having their first performance since the reformation at the Nisomnia festival held at the Niš Fortress.
+In 2006, the band appeared on the Pankrti tribute album Pankrti 06 with the cover version of the song "Kdo so ti ljudje" ("Who Are These People").
+The song, with the previously released covers "O, O, O...", "Baby, baby", and "Mjesto pod Suncem", appeared on Novembar cover album Radulizam (Radulism, named after the Atheist Rap member and Kostić's kum Vladimir Radusinović "Radule"), released in 2008.
+The album also featured cover versions of songs by Petar i Zli Vuci, Termiti, La Strada, Azra, Bezobrazno Zeleno and KBO!.
+Originally intending to include the cover version of Prljavo Kazalište song "Neka te ništa ne brine" ("May Nothing Make You Worry"), the band did not get the approval to release it from Prljavo Kazalište leader Jasenko Houra, so the track was left out of the release.

-In 2007, the band released the compilation Ko je Sunce ubio (Who Killed the Sun), featuring the material from the Studeni Studeni period and the unreleased Novembar demo and live recordings.
+In 2007, the band released the compilation Ko je Sunce ubio (Who Killed the Sun), featuring Studeni Studeni demo recordings, material from Studeni Studeni only EP, and the previously unreleased Novembar live and demo recordings.
 In 2009, Multimedia Records released a live various artists compilation Groovanje devedesete uživo featuring the band's song "Irena", recorded live at the Belgrade club Prostor on 2 September 1994.
 The band celebrated their 20th anniversary with two concerts in Niš club Feedback, on 19 and 20 January 2012.
 The concerts featured guest appearances by 14 bands, including Atheist Rap, Grandpa Candys, Grupa Tvog Života, and others.
-Every band, beside their own songs, performed a song by Novembar as a tribute to them.
+Every band, beside their own songs, performed a song by Novembar during their set.